ycpcs/cs320-spring2025/assign/assign05.md

 # Submitting your work

 Create a Google Doc for your group's Use Case document, and name it **assign05-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members, **in alphabetical order**.
-Place the Use Case document under your Google shared Group Project folder.
+Place the Use Case document under your team's Google shared Group Project folder.

 Also save a PDF version of your Google document using the same naming format and submit it to Marmoset under the **Assign05: Team Final Use Cases** project.